busilas/cib/README.md

     def is_customers_empty():
         return not customers
     ```
 - **‘sort_ascending()’** and **‘sort_descending()’** - implement the bubble sort algorithm to sort a list of customers based on their **‘Last_name’** attribute in ascending and descending order, respectively.
 In the first stage, it was planned one sorting function, however, changes applied to provide ascending and descending order sorting in the second stage.
-Although it is not the most efficient sorting algorithm for large datasets, however, it is understandable and easy to implement [^(Lopez, 2022)].
+Although it is not the most efficient sorting algorithm for large datasets, however, it is understandable and easy to implement (Lopez, 2022).
     ```
     # Function to sort customers in ascending order based on Last_name
     def sort_ascending(customers):